Are you working on year end reporting?

-If you use Google Analytics, and had more than 500,000 visitors in 2012 and want to use an advanced segment in your reporting (and you should use segments, because segments rock) then it means it is also time to deal with sampling.
+If you use Google Analytics, and had more than 500,000 visitors this year and want to use an advanced segment in your reporting (and you should use segments, because segments rock) then it means it is also time to deal with sampling.

 The evil yellow “fast access mode” box that informs you that GA is giving you an estimate only, based on a potentially quite small sample set.
 To do your reporting properly, you need to get unsampled data from Google Analytics- how?